hortonworks/cloudbreak/docs/openstack_cb_ui.md

 `Endpoint:` Openstack Identity Service (Keystone) endpont (e.g. http://PUBLIC_IP:5000/v2.0)

-`SSH certificate:` the SSH public certificate in OpenSSH format that's private keypair can be used to log into the launched instances later with the ssh username **centos**
+`SSH public key:` the SSH public certificate in OpenSSH format that's private keypair can be used to log into the launched instances later with the **ssh username: centos**

 `Public in account:` share it with others in the account